SCOTTY0101/bash-script-auto-update/README.md

 This is a basic update shell script for bash (Updates pakages, upgrades packages and auto removes old packages).

 Must have a basic understanding of working with the linux terminal.
-Try and follow the guide bellow or Google the problems you don't understand.
+Try and follow the guide below or Google the problems you don't understand.